phenax/daffm/README.md

 # Daffm
-Dumb as fuck file manager is a minimal tui file manager
+Dumb as fuck file manager is a minimal tui file manager with the goal of not being a file manager.
+At its core, it only provides a directory browser, providing ways to conviniently run shell commands to manage your files via keybinds and command line input.

+(documentation wip)

 ![screenshot](./media/screenshot.jpg)